 The Inspection Helps The Home Buyer Too

-For $50-$100, you should consider doing the 4-point inspection even if the insurance company doesn’t require it.
+For $50-$100, you should consider doing the 4-point inspection even if the insurance company doesn't require it.
 You have more at stake.
 Fixing dangerous electrical problems before they cause a fire saves lives.
 You may even save money.
-If you’re wondering why your water bill is so high, it could be a leaky pipe.
-Leaks result in the waste of 1 trillion gallons of water each year.
+If you're wondering why your water bill is so high, it could be a leaky pipe.
+Leaks result in a waste of 1 trillion gallons of water each year.

 Having a 4-point inspection can help you identify needed repairs.
-It costs less in the long run to fix problems before they cause damage – or loss of life.
+It costs less, in the long run, to fix problems before they cause damage – or loss of life.

-Already have your 4 pt inspection?
+Already have your 4 point inspection?
+Awesome!